README.md clean up readme 2 revisions

 Gitpatch is like any other Git remote.
 You can clone repositories, make changes, and push branches.
 The main feature is that if a branch name starts with patch/ or patchstack/, Gitpatch will handle it in a special way and will turn those commits into one or more patches.

 In public repositories, patch branches can be pushed without commit permissions to the main repository.
-This makes it easy to submit a patch to any project that accepts contributions, and no repository forking is needed.
+This makes it easy to submit a patch to any project that accepts contributions; no repository forking is needed.
 Organizations and support for private repositories are still in development.

-Patches is a great feature of Git.
-We can think of each patch as an immutable unit of code changes, much like a diff.
-We can create them, version them, group them by categories or subsystems, and apply them to one or many branches.
+A patch is an immutable unit of code change.
+We can create them, version them, and apply them to one or many branches.

-The useful thing is that patches are not tied to branches, so multiple patches can be applied to the same branch at the same time.
-For example, you can apply a set of patches to your branch, while doing other work on the same branch.
+Unlike commits, patches are not tied to branches, so multiple patches can be applied to the same branch at the same time.
+For example, you can apply a set of patches to your branch while doing other work on the same branch.
 This is much more flexible than fetching and merging pull request branches, which are often not versioned, contain too many fixup commits, and are hard to review.

-Gitpatch allows each patch version to be reviewed independently, so you can get feedback early on work-in-progress code or push multiple alternative versions of the same feature.
+Gitpatch allows each patch version to be reviewed independently, so you can get feedback early on in-progress code or push multiple alternative versions of the same feature.

 Each patch maps to a single clean commit, so it's easy to see which patches are applied in the git log.